-- This is a civil class action lawsuit against Defendant Ashlynn Marketing 1.
-Group, Inc. for false, misleading, deceptive, and negligent sales practices regarding its kratom powder, capsule, and liquid extract products (the "Products").
-Kratom is a dried leaf that is sold as a loose powder, packaged into gel caps, or made into an extract.
+1. This is a class action against Defendant Ashlynn Marketing Group, Inc. for false, misleading, deceptive, and negligent sales practices regarding its kratom powder, capsule, and liquid extract products (the "Products").

+2. Kratom is a type of plant indigenous to Southeast Asia which can produce psychoactive effects when ingested.
+Dried kratom leaves are sold as a loose powder, packaged into gel capsules, or made into an extract.
 However, what reasonable consumers do not know, and what Defendant fails to disclose, is that the "active ingredients" in kratom are similar to opioids.
 That is, kratom works on the exact same opioid receptors in the human brain as morphine and its analogs, has similar effects as such, and critically, has similar risks of physical addiction and dependency, with similar withdrawal symptoms.

-When reasonable consumers think of opiates and opioids, they think of heroin, fentanyl, hydrocodone, oxycodone, and morphine; they do not expect that the "all natural" product bought at their local corner store operates like an opioid, with similar addiction and dependency risks.
-Kratom is perniciously addictive - on a whole different level than caffeine or nicotine - and it has sunk its hooks into tens of thousands of unsuspecting consumers and caused them serious physical, psychological, and financial harm.
-Here, Defendant intentionally and negligently failed to disclose these material facts anywhere on its labeling, packaging, or marketing materials, and it has violated warranty law and state consumer protection laws in the process. - Defendant relies on its Products' innocuous packaging and the public's 2 limited knowledge about kratom and its pharmacology to get users addicted, while reaping profits along the way.
+3. When reasonable consumers think of opiates and opioids, they think of heroin, fentanyl, hydrocodone, oxycodone, and morphine; they do not expect that the "all natural" product bought at their local corner store operates like an opioid, with similar addiction and dependency risks.
+Kratom is perniciously addictive - on a whole different level than a compound like caffeine - and it has sunk its hooks into tens of thousands of unsuspecting consumers and caused them serious physical, psychological, and financial harm.

+4. Defendant intentionally and negligently failed to disclose these material facts anywhere on its labeling, packaging, or marketing materials, and it has violated warranty law and state consumer protection laws in the process.

+5. Defendant relies on its Products' innocuous packaging and the public's limited knowledge about kratom and its pharmacology to get users addicted, while reaping profits along the way.
 Reasonable consumers do not expect the bottles and pouches of kratom powder, which they can purchase at gas stations and corner stores, to be like an opioid with the same addictive potential of morphine and its analogs.
 Defendant relies on this ignorance and does nothing to correct it.
 Such activity is outrageous and is in contravention of California law and public policy.

-- 3. Plaintiffs seek relief in this action individually and as a class action on behalf of similarly situated purchasers of Defendant's Products, for: (i) violation of California's Unfair Competition Law ("UCL"), Cal.
+6. Defendant has engaged in a systemic effort to peddle an addictive substance to unsuspecting and oftentimes vulnerable consumers.
+Plaintiffs seek relief in this action individually and as a class action on behalf of similarly situated purchasers of Defendant's Products, for: (i) violation of California's Unfair Competition Law ("UCL"), Cal.
 Bus. & Prof. Code §§ 17200, et seq.; (ii) violation of California's Consumers Legal Remedies Act ("CLRA"), Cal.
 Civil Code §§ 1750, et seq.; (iii) violation of California's False Advertising Law ("FAL"), Cal.
-Bus. & Prof. Code §§ 17500, et seq.; (iv) breach of implied warranty; (v) unjust enrichment; (vi) fraud by omission; and (vii) negligent misrepresentation. - 4.
-Because this action concerns issues of addiction and medical status, Plaintiffs are filing under their initials for the sake of their personal privacy.
+Bus. & Prof. Code §§ 17500, et seq.; (iv) breach of implied warranty; (v) unjust enrichment; and (vi) fraud by omission.

+7. Because this action concerns issues of addiction and medical status, Plaintiffs are filing under their initials for the sake of their personal privacy.
 Plaintiffs are reasonable consumers who fell victim to Defendant's omissions and misrepresentations about the addictive nature of kratom, which operates like an opioid, and became addicted as a result.
-Since addiction issues still wrongly carry somewhat of a stigma, Plaintiffs are filing this matter anonymously but will reveal their names as necessary to the Court under seal.
+Since addiction issues are still wrongly stigmatized, Plaintiffs are filing this matter anonymously but will reveal their names as necessary to the Court under seal.